Frequently Asked Questions - Opticians

 2. Can a lens dispenser's registration be placed on inactive or retired status?

 No, there is no provision in law for this type of status.
-If a renewal fee is not paid, the registration will continue to reflect a delinquent status for a period of 5 years, at which time if the license is not renewed, the system will automatically cancel the registration.
-Once registration is canceled, to be registered in California, a new application must be submitted and the applicant must meet the requirements of the law for registration.
+If a renewal fee is not paid, the registration will display a delinquent status.
+If a registration reflects a delinquent status past a period of three (3) years, and the license is not renewed, the system will automatically cancel the registration.
+Once a registration is canceled, a new initial application must be submitted to again obtain the lens dispenser registration.
+The applicant must meet the requirements of the law for registration at the time of the new application.

 3. Can an SLD or CLD get a copy of their certificate for another work location?